KLJ Announces Symposium on Intermeddlers or Innovators? States and Federal Copyright Law

 The Kentucky Law Journal, in conjunction with the University of Kentucky College of Law, will host “Intermeddlers or Innovators?
 States and Federal Copyright Law,” on October 22.
 The symposium will take place at Gatton College of Business and Economics in Woodward Hall.
 This event is free and open to the public.
 The event will begin at 8 a.m.

 This symposium will have a diverse group of speakers that will address the contribution to legal scholarship by facilitating discussion among scholars working on these related issues, which implicate different doctrinal areas, including copyright, administrative law, state constitutional law, federal constitutional law, tax law, and art law.

 Speakers for the one-day symposium include:

 · Eric Johnson is an Associate Professor of Law at the University Of Oklahoma College Of Law.
 His courses include Torts, Science and Law, Antitrust, and Intellectual Property.

-· Adam Thimmesch is a professor at the University of Kentucky.
+· Adam Thimmesch is a professor at the University of Nebraska.
 His research focuses largely on state taxing jurisdiction and tax compliance issues.

 · Emily Bremmer is an Associate professor at the Law School at the University of Notre Dame.
 She teaches and writes in the areas of administrative law, civil procedure, and business associations.